harness/harness/doc/setup/gitlab.md

+> **NOTE** GitLab integration has not yet been merged into 0.4, but is planned in the near future

 # GitLab

 Drone comes with built-in support for GitLab 7.7 and higher.
 To enable and configure GitLab, you should set the following environment variables: